Bike Plan Update Committee Meeting #3

-The ad-hoc Bike Plan Update Committee met for the third time yesterday with representatives from the Beverly Hills cycling community.
+The ad-hoc Bike Plan Update Committee met for the third time on November 16th with representatives from the Beverly Hills cycling community.
 This was the latest in a bi-monthly series to bring the city & bike community together.
 We last met in August to discuss the our need for bike-friendly facilities and programs, and to identify candidate bike corridors for a pilot program here in the city.
 Here is the recap from this third meeting, with comment to follow in subsequent posts.

 Unlike previous meetings, Chair Levine noted that this was a public hearing, indicated that it would be recorded, and set a very tight time for duration: just one hour and fifteen minutes (a limitation not previously mentioned or indicated on the agenda itself).
 In attendance were about 17 bike community members*, including two who remarked on recent collisions.
 Three commissioners from the parent body, the Traffic & Parking Commission, Jeff Levine (chair), Alan Grushcow, and Ira Friedman, presided.